joreilly/PeopleInSpace/README.md

 ### Building
 You need to use Android Studio v4.2 (currently preview/canary version).
-Have tested on XCode v11 and v12 beta.
+Have tested on XCode v11 and v12.
 When opening iOS/watchOS/macOS projects remember to open `.xcworkspace` file (and not `.xcodeproj` one).
 To exercise web client run `./gradlew :web:browserDevelopmentRun`.